Pipeline YAML Reference#

 block is executed after the commands of each jobs

-item of a
+item within a

 task